peter88213/novelibre/docs/help/part_menu.md

 **Add a new part**

 You can add a part to the tree with **Part > Add**.
-- The new part is placed at the next free position after the selection, if possible.
+- The new part is placed at the next free position on the chapter level after the selection, if possible.
-- Otherwise, the new part is placed at the last position.
+- Otherwise, the new part is placed at the last position on the chapter level.
 - The new part has an auto-generated title.
 You can change it in the right pane.

 ---